AdrianaCucu/starcraft-optimiser/README.md

 java StarcraftOptimiser \<goal\>

-Some examples of how \<goal\> should look are:
+Some examples of how \<goal\> should look like are:
 - "6 marines"
 - "6 marines, 1 hellion, 9 medivacs"

 ## Usage-delay

-javac RealisticTimings \<goal\>
+java RealisticTimings \<goal\>

 ## Usage-intermediate

 java IntermediateStarcraftOptimiser \<goal\>

-Note: when attempting to buil siege tanks, they need to be passed in as "tanks" and not "siege tanks"
+Note: when attempting to build siege tanks, they need to be passed in as "tanks" and not "siege tanks"

 ## The Team 🚀